 What are the types of customer service SLAs?

 Understanding different SLA types helps you choose the right approach for your business model.
-Here’s a breakdown of the basic types of service level agreements that you can implement:
+Here’s a breakdown of the basic types of service-level agreements that you can implement:

-- Customer-based SLAs: These are service level agreements tailored to meet the specific needs of different customer segments, allowing businesses to offer personalized service levels based on the value or importance of the customer relationship.
+- Customer-based SLAs: These are service-level agreements tailored to meet the specific needs of different customer segments, allowing businesses to offer personalized service levels based on the value or importance of the customer relationship.

 - Service-based SLAs: These are SLAs that apply consistent service standards across all customers for specific services.
 This approach simplifies management and ensures all users have the same level of service.

-- Multi-Level SLAs: These service level agreements combine various levels of service commitments, catering to different layers within an organization.
+- Multi-level SLAs: These service-level agreements combine various levels of service commitments, catering to different layers within an organization.

 - Internal SLAs: These focus on agreements between internal teams rather than external customers.
-They ensure that different departments work together seamlessly to provide a cohesive customer experience.
+They ensure that different departments work together seamlessly to provide cohesive customer experience.

 Why do you need an SLA for customer service?